Food Service

 SEPTIC SYSTEM REPAIR OR REPLACEMENT

 Our environmental health specialists can evaluate malfunctioning septic systems and help determine an appropriate solution to repair the system.
 If you suspect problems with the system or experience problems such as wet areas in that area of your yard, slow draining plumbing, or a sewage odor, contact us at (828) 884-3139 so we can come inspect the system.
-There is no cost for repair permits, which may be applied for by the property owner or an authorized agent.
+There is NO COST for repair permits, which may be applied for by the property owner or an authorized agent.

 APPLY FOR A PERMIT